This post was most recently updated on February 19th, 2019

 The castle sits at the top of the Royal Mile in Edinburgh’s Old Town.
 Castle Rock is the crag of the volcano, and the Royal Mile is the tail; the valleys on either side – Princes Street Gardens and the Grassmarket – were carved by glaciers during the last Ice Age.
 There is a continual gradient on the walk to the castle, however, the walk is easy and takes just 15 – 20 minutes from Princes Street in the city center, or from the bottom of the Royal Mile.
 My favorite thing about the castle is that its elevated position offers unrivaled views of the stunning city skyline from the Half Moon Battery and ramparts; you can see Arthurs Seat, Calton Hill, the sea, and lots of Edinburgh’s enchanting old architecture.

-Now, this is weird because for the first time I am writing about a place that I haven’t been to although it’s on my bucket list.
-A list of greatest forts and castles to explore cannot be complete without the mention of the largest castle by Guinness Book of World Records – The Prague Castle, located in the picturesque Bohemian capital, Prague.
+A list of greatest forts and castles to explore cannot be complete without the mention of the largest castle of the world, according to Guinness Book of World Records – The Prague Castle, located in the picturesque Bohemian capital, Prague.
 Malbork Castle is the biggest castle of the world by lad area, while as a castle complex, Prague castle holds the record.